NoshinXD/grad_ML_project/README.md

 In this project, we implement six models, Logistic Regression, K Nearest Neighbor (KNN), Decision Tree, (Support Vector Machine) SVM, Random Forest, and Adaboost.
 To train our model, we use 2 different dataset.
 The dataset can be found inside the "dataset" folder.

-We also implement a Neural Network model which can be found inside "notebooks/NeuralNetwork/NeuralNetwork.py".
+We also implement a Neural Network model using PyTorch which can be found inside "notebooks/NeuralNetwork/NeuralNetwork.py".
 The analysis is done in "notebooks/NeuralNetwork/NN_analysis.ipynb" We use popular MNIST dataset to train and test our model.

 As the bonus task, we implemented an AutoEncoder to detech Fraudulent Handwritten Signatures.